umbraco/Umbraco.Deploy.Contrib/README.md

 ### Installation

-You can install the NuGet package using `Install-Package UmbracoDeploy.Contrib`.
+When working with Umbraco 8, you can install the NuGet package using `Install-Package UmbracoDeploy.Contrib`.

+For Umbraco 9+ the package is available for install by: `Install-Package Umbraco.Deploy.Contrib`

 ---
 ## Contributing to this project